-History: The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal policy requiring all institutions of higher education that receive federal student financial aid program to disclose information crime statistics about their campuses surrounding communities.
+History: The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal policy that requires all colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information about their campuses surrounding communities.
 The Clery Act affects virtually all public and private institutions and is enforced by the U.S. Department of Education.
 Campuses that fail to comply with the Act can be penalized through large fines and suspension from the federal financial aid program.

-The Clery Act, formerly known as the Crime Awareness and Campus Security Act, was signed in 1990 and is named after 19-year-old Jeanne Clery, who was raped and murdered in her Lehigh University residence hall in 1986.
-Clery's parents lobbied Congress to enact the law when they discovered students at Lehigh had not been notified about 38 violent crimes that had occurred on the campus in the three years prior to Clery's murder.
+The Clery Act, formally known as the Crime Awareness and Campus Security Act, was signed in 1990 and is named after 19-year-old Jeanne Clery, who was raped and murdered in her Lehigh University residence hall in 1986.
+Ms. Clery's parents lobbied Congress to enact the law when they discovered students at Lehigh had not been notified about 38 violent crimes that had occurred on the campus in the three years prior to Clery's murder.